connordbrown/phase-2-project/README.md

     - When the user clicks on the About button on the nav bar, the page will display a description of the application.

 3. Add Emoji:
     - When the user clicks on the Add Emoji button in the nav bar, the page will display a form for adding new emojis.
 Input a name, a category featured in the dropdown in Home, a group name, and a valid HTML code, then click Create New Emoji to post a new emoji to the backend and render it on the Home page.
+Click the Home button in the nav bar to return to Home.

 ## Contributing